 In terms of features, there are 3 things in our Benny that we have already managed to improve and find very handy.
 As far as we will spend a lot of time in our van, we felt that we have to create better solutions for our electronics.

-We have installed an additional cigarette lighter socket with a double USB charger in the back part to be able to recharge our mobile phones close to bed.
-And we bought a car inverter from 12V to 220V to be able to plug a laptop and other devices into a lighter socket.
+First, we have installed an additional cigarette lighter socket with a double USB charger in the back part to be able to recharge our mobile phones close to bed.
+And we bought a car inverter from 12V to 110V to be able to plug a laptop and other devices into a lighter socket.

-With these 3 simple things, we are more independent from camping sites’ electricity and WiFi.
+With these 3 simple things, now we are more independent from camping sites’ electricity.

 Every van is unique and there are infinite layout options, but while choosing from several vans, we noted 2 extremely important things to pay attention to before buying one.